Brevard County Emergency Management Recovery

 Once Back Home

 Once you arrive back home, walk around the outside first to survey damage.
 Enter your home with caution, and check for damage.
 Open the windows and doors to ventilate and dry your home.
-If your home has been flooded, have a licensed electrician complete
+If your home has been flooded, have a licensed electrician complete an inspection.

 The following items are other things to check inside your home: